 Generally, internally illuminated box-type fascias should be avoided, especially if they are bulky, with full-face illumination and are crudely bolted-on over existing fascia boards.
-Often, standardized branding, corporate fascias and logos may not be appropriate and amendments to scale and appearance may be necessary to complement the character of the shopfront, the building, and the area.
+Standardised branding, corporate fascia's and logos may not be appropriate in all cases and scale and appearance may need amendments to complement the character of the shopfront, the building, and the area.